How to get the most from your third-party shipping partner through peak season (and beyond)!

 Quality control lives and dies in the details.
 Wherever possible, plan to tour a potential third-party shipping partner’s facility to get an up-close look at their operations.
 You’ll want to explore how they receive and store inventory and what safeguards are in place to ensure picking and packing accuracy.

-Here are a couple questions to think about:
+Here are a couple of questions to think about:

 • Do they organize and store your inventory in a way that improves picking accuracy and efficiency?